kishanJCygnet/Cygnettaxtech_V2/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

-=== All In One WP Security & Firewall ===
+=== All-In-One Security (AIOS) – Security and Firewall ===
 Contributors: DavidAnderson, pmbaldha, Tips and Tricks HQ, wpsolutions, Peter Petreski, Ruhul Amin, mbrsolution Donate link: https://david.dw-perspective.org.uk/donate
-Tags: security, secure, Anti Virus, antivirus, ban, ban hacker, virus, firewall, firewall security, login, lockdown, htaccess, hack, malware, vulnerability, protect, protection, phishing, database, backup, plugin, sql injection, ssl, restrict, login captcha, bot, hotlink, 404 detection, admin, rename, all in one, scan, scanner, iframe, Requires PHP: 5.6
+Tags: security, malware scanning, two factor authentication, firewall, antivirus Requires PHP: 5.6
 Requires at least: 5.0
-Tested up to: 5.9
+Tested up to: 6.1
-Stable tag: 4.4.12
+Stable tag: 5.1.0
 License: GPLv3 or later

-A comprehensive, user-friendly, all in one WordPress security and firewall plugin for your site.
+Protect your website investment with All-In-One Security (AIOS) – a comprehensive and easy to use security plugin designed especially for WordPress.
+Featuring login security tools, a cutting-edge firewall and much more.

 == Privacy Policy ==
 This plugin may collect IP addresses for security reasons such as mitigating brute force login threats and malicious activity.